Lubna Jaffery: Early life and education

 Born in Norway to parents of Pakistani origin, she grew up in Bergen.
 She took her secondary education in Åsane in 1999, and at the University of Bergen she took the cand.mag. degree in 2004 and the master's degree in 2007.
 Jaffery married Lennart Fjell in 2003, they got divorced in 2010 and they have one daughter together.

 Political career

 Youth league

 She was an adviser in the Workers' Youth League in 2000, before becoming a central board member from 2000 to 2004.
 She had previously chaired the county branch from 1998 to 2000.

 Local politics

-Jaffery was a member of the Bergen city council from 1999 to 2003 and Fjell municipal council from 2003 to 2007.
+Jaffery was a member of the Bergen city council from 1999 to 2003 and the municipal council of Fjell Municipality from 2003 to 2007.

 In 2019, she was appointed Bergen City Commissioner for Labour, Social Affairs and Housing in the Roger Valhammer city government.
 She resigned from this position when she was promoted to permanent representative in the Storting to cover the duties of Marte Mjøs Persen.
 She was succeeded by Ruth Grung as city commissioner.